Table of contents

 - Low birth weight

-There is no laboratory or blood test that can diagnose Tourette’s.
+There is no laboratory, blood, or imaging test that can diagnose Tourette’s.
 Instead, your doctor will rely on physical signs and symptoms.

 According to Mayo Clinic, diagnosis is based on the following observable symptoms: